 S3 Table.
 Results of Reduced Major Axis analysis.

 TABLE 1: Humerus data of various mammals.
 L.S.
 SLOPE = least squares slope; SLOPE C.I. = slope confidence interval; RMA = reduced major axis slope.
 The results of the RMA of the slopes are coded as follows, using the criteria of Kilbourne and Makovicky [11]: (G) = gracile; (I) = isometric; (R) = robust.
 S. fatalis and P. atrox results from this study; all other data from [11].
 (No least squares slopes were given by [11]).
-M. tridactyla = Myrmecophaga tridactyla, the giant anteater, with robust forelimbs.

 TABLE 1